 A trade offer is a prepackaged trade that you can send to a friend.
-You pick the items you’re willing to give up from your inventory and what you’d like to receive from your friend, and then send it off.
+You select the items to trade from your inventory and the items you’d like to receive from your friend's inventory, and send the trade offer.
 Your friend can then choose to accept, decline, or make a counter offer.
 Unlike regular Steam Trading, you don't need to both be online at the same time.
 Plus, trade offers can be sent and received using a web browser.

-You can create and send a trade offer from two places: the Trade Offers page off your Inventory and from a friend’s profile.
+You can create and send a trade offer from two places: the Trade Offers page within your Inventory or from a friend’s profile.

 To send an offer from your Trade Offers page: